oemof/DHNx/docs/getting_started.rst

 Getting started
 ~~~~~~~~~~~~~~~

-oemof.DHNx is a toolbox for optimization and simulation of district heating and cooling systems.
+DHNx is a toolbox for optimization and simulation of district heating and cooling systems.

 .. contents:: `Contents`
     :depth: 1